alpiepho/3d-force-graph/example/rack-nodes/README.md

 - [ ] experiment with colors on links/nodes for errors
 - [ ] controls to hide levels
 - [ ] controls to highlight levels
-- [ ] controls to hide empty slots?
 - [ ] controls to collapse levels?

 ## Sample KDI node list